johnsusek/praeco/README.md

 docker-compose up
 ```

-ℹ️ Don't use 127.0.0.1 for PRAECO_ELASTICSEARCH.
+* Don't use 127.0.0.1 for PRAECO_ELASTICSEARCH.
 See first item under the Troubleshooting section.

-ℹ️ To set up Slack, Email, Jira or Telegram notifications, edit `rules/BaseRule.config`.
+* To set up Slack, Email, Jira or Telegram notifications, edit `rules/BaseRule.config`.

+* Don't want to use Docker?
+Want to use your own builds of elastalert?
+Follow the "Manual installation" steps at the end of this document.

 Praeco should now be available on http://127.0.0.1:8080

 A [walkthrough article](https://medium.com/@john_8166/praeco-walkthrough-5aada7e078a9) is available to guide you through creating your first rule.

 ## Upgrading